humburg/pirates/CONTRIBUTING.md

 # Contributing to this project
 Welcome, and thanks for your intrest in contributing to the project.
 Below are a few guidelines to help you contribute in a productive way.
 These are guidelines, not strict rules.
-If in doubt, use common sense.
+If in doubt, use common sense and feel free to suggests changes to these guidelines via a pull request.

 ## Reporting bugs